Pros and Cons of In-House & Outsourced Billing for Behavioral Health

 In-house billing usually involves a team of Certified Medical Coders who handle the billing processes for a behavioral health provider.
-They work on-site directly for the provider and handle all of the claim submissions to health insurance agencies as well as to self-payers.
+They work on-site directly for the provider to foster effective customer relationships and handle all of the claim submissions to health insurance agencies as well as to self-payers.

 Not all behavioral health providers will have their own in-house staff.
 When deciding whether in-house billing makes sense, the answer will differ from practice to practice.

 Some companies will have access to a strong pool of applicants who know how to handle the technicalities that arise during medical billing.
 They may have the funds to hire their own in-house team.